machine mastery

 Step 3: Check Your Grind Consistency

-If WDT doesn’t fully resolve it:
+If WDT doesn’t completely solve it:

-2. Consider upgrading your grinder
+2. Consider upgrading your grinder (this is often the real issue)

-3. Ensure burrs are clean and aligned
+3. Make sure burrs are clean and aligned

 4. Single-dose to avoid retention issues